jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Node.js Implementation

-In a Node.js implementation we would store the pepper in a `.env` file that can be accessed by the `dotenv` package.
-For security reasons (especially if using a public code repo) make sure you remove the `.env` file from your version control system by modifying your `.gitignore` file:
+In a Node.js implementation we would commonly store the pepper in a `.env` file that can be accessed by the `dotenv` package.
+For security reasons (especially if using a public code repo) make sure you remove the `.env` file from your version control system by modifying your `.gitignore` file to include:

 `.gitignore`
 ```